Seth Zvi Rosenfeld: Film

-Rosenfeld transitioned into screenwriting after New Line snapped up the rights to his play, The Writing on the Wall, and then Columbia bought Servy-n-Bernice 4Ever.
-He's developed scripts and doctored others for most of the major studios.
-His films have appeared in national and international festivals including Venice and Deauville, and he was invited to participate in the Sundance Institute's Writers and Directors labs.
 Rosenfeld wrote the feature film, Sunset Park, for Jersey Films/TriStar.
-His directorial debut, A Brother's Kiss, was based on the Off-Broadway play he wrote and tells a gritty tale of sibling love and loyalty set in East Harlem.
+His directorial debut, A Brother's Kiss, was based on an Off-Broadway play he wrote about love and loyalty between siblings in East Harlem.
 Reviews praised the performances and attributed Rosenfeld's upbringing as creating "a realistic sense of street life with hardly a false note."
 Rosenfeld wrote and directed the films, A Brother's Kiss and King of the Jungle starring John Leguizamo, Marisa Tomei and Rosie Perez, and his award-winning short,Under the Bridge, which ran for several years on BRAVO.
-His most recent film is Sunday at Il Posto Accanto, starring Danny Hoch and Victor Rasuk.